TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 5/Hosea 5.14.md

 ---

-For I will be unto Ephraim as a lion, and as a young lion to the house of Judah: I, even I, will tear and go away; I will carry off, and there shall be none to deliver.
+For I will be to Ephraim like a lion, and like a young lion to the house of Judah.
+I myself will tear in pieces and go away.
+I will carry off, and there will be no one to deliver.